Michael O'Halloran (footballer)

-Michael Francis O'Halloran (born 6 January 1991) is a Scottish footballer who plays for club Dunfermline Athletic.
+Michael Francis O'Halloran (born 6 January 1991) is a Scottish footballer who plays for Greenock Morton.

 Born in Glasgow, he began his professional career with English club Bolton Wanderers, but made only made two appearances in three seasons.
 While at Bolton he had loan spells with Sheffield United, Carlisle United and Tranmere Rovers.
 After two years with St Johnstone, he moved to Rangers in January 2016.

 O'Halloran returned to St Johnstone on loan in July 2017.
 After a short spell with Australian club Melbourne City, he returned to St Johnstone for a third spell in January 2019.

 O'Halloran represented Scotland at various youth levels, up to and including the under-21 level.

 Club career

 Bolton Wanderers

 O'Halloran started his professional career at Bolton Wanderers, regularly playing in the reserve side.
 A product of the youth system, he made his début in the League Cup tie at home to Macclesfield Town on 24 August 2011, coming on as a second-half substitute for Martin Petrov.
 His form in the reserves prompted Bolton to offer both O'Halloran and Joe Riley new three-and-a-half-year contracts, committing them to the club until the summer of 2015.
 In March 2012, O'Halloran joined Sheffield United on loan until the end of the season, and made his début for the Blades on as an 81st-minute substitute against Chesterfield in a 4–1 victory at Bramall Lane.
 O'Halloran was in and out of the side for the remainder of his spell, with his final appearance for the Blades coming at Wembley for the League One play-off final in which he came on as a substitute in extra time.
 O'Halloran scored in the game's penalty shoot out but United slipped to defeat.

 In August 2012, O'Halloran joined Carlisle United on a month's loan.
 However, after playing just one game, a substitute appearance against MK Dons, O'Halloran opted to return to Bolton, his loan only lasting 12 days.
 O'Halloran then joined Tranmere Rovers on loan on in November of the same year.
 O'Halloran scored the first professional goal of his career on 8 December as he scored in a 2–2 draw against Portsmouth, O'Halloran loan was extended by a further month on 7 January 2013, and then again until the end of the season on January deadline day.